AndrijaS37N/doomrecey/README.md

 g++ ${array_of_files (.cpp)} -o doomrecey++ (with -std=c++11)
 ```

+Note #2: CMakeLists.txt is added for C and C++ binaries.

-Note #2: In the future i'd want to try embedded development with these tools as well (embedded C/C++).
+Note #3: In the future i'd want to try embedded development with these tools as well (embedded C/C++).